Keys Montessori School

 Is Celebrating Over 40 Years!

 Two classroom communities include both genders with multi-aged children (three to six years old, including Kindergarten).
 Children who attend Keys Montessori School are from varied cultural, religious, educational, and economic backgrounds and have varied levels of development and abilities.

 Keys Montessori School encourages parents to enroll their children in our program at their child’s third year and no later than their fourth year and then to remain with our school through their Kindergarten year.
 The younger children watch and learn from the older children, and the older children take pride in helping the younger children.

-Keys Montessori School opened in September 1977 and continues to provide a high-quality Montessori education.
+Keys Montessori School was established in September 1977 and has continued to provide a high-quality Montessori education for over forty years.

 The Montessori Method and Philosophy